waterlily3945/homelab/README.md

 The start of the YAML was written with help of ai but as my skills grew I began to write it myself based on templates from online and AI

-the EXT Folder is all of my externally accessible items that are also behind a bunkerweb instance for higher security, everything else is purly internal.
+the EXT Folder is all of my externally accessible items that are also behind a bunkerweb instance for higher security

+The apps folder are all of my manifests I feel comfortable posting publically

+template-full-storage.yaml is what I use as a starting point for new pod deployments